jorge-ramirez-upm/RepTate/docs/source/manual/General/Theory.rst

 Fitting the theory
 ------------------

+.. todo:: Complete this section

 How the fitting is done
 -----------------------

+.. todo:: Complete this section

 Setting x and y-range limits to the fitting graphically
 -------------------------------------------------------

+.. todo:: Complete this section

 Fitting options
 ---------------

+.. todo:: Complete this section

 Saving theory predictions
 -------------------------

+.. todo:: Complete this section

 Copying/Pasting theory parameters
 ---------------------------------

+.. todo:: Complete this section

 Showing all theories applied to current DataSet
 -----------------------------------------------

+.. todo:: Complete this section